Welcome to Maimonides

 - An additional visitor may also be with the patient, but only during the hospital-designated visiting hours.

-- One healthy visitor may pick up discharged patients.
+- TWO visitors may pick up discharged patients.

-The visitation standards set forth above will be subject to the following restrictions:
+The visitation standards set forth above are subject to the following:

-- Visitors may not be present during procedures and recovery room except for end-of-life care, pediatrics, childbirth, and patients with an intellectual, developmental, or other cognitive disability.
+- Visitors may not be present during procedures and recovery room except for pediatrics, childbirth, and patients with an intellectual, developmental, or other cognitive disability.

 - Except for end-of-life situations in which the patient is the parent of a minor child, children under the age of 13 are prohibited from visitation.

 - The Medical Center reserves the right to ask any visitor to leave if they interfere with the clinical care of the patient or other patients.